huijunwu/libgdx-ai-wiki/A*.md

 So far, the only mysterious function is `g(n)`, which is simply the **cost** of reaching `n`.
 The cost is usually an integer value that is simply incremented once for each step taken since departing the start node.
 It is meant to be a measurement that takes into account the work done by the agent in traversing the solution.

 Contrast this with a greedy approach, which would only look at `h(n)` before selecting a child node to expand (best-first-search or BFS).
-Such behavior inevitably leads to situations of poor performance, poor plans, or both in certain situations.
+Such behavior can lead to poor performance, poor plans, or both in certain situations.
 For example, consider the following pathological map:

 ![A-star search](http://www.entangledloops.com/img/greedy-solution-1.png)